Fayred/solo-write-ups/vishwaCTF_2022/EN/RE/Take Your Time/README.md

 }
 ```

-So here we can see lots of operation and a call of ``putchar`` function at the end so that seems to be a function which show flag.
+So here we can see lots of operations and a call of ``putchar`` function at the end so that seems to be a function which show flag.

 Let's run ``revme`` with ``ltrace``: